-Legislative framework reflecting the impact of changes in government policy, legislation and regulation which will significantly impact service delivery requirements, availability of resources and the PGT revenue and cost model.
+Legislative framework reflecting the impact of changes in government policy, legislation and regulation which could significantly impact service delivery requirements, availability of resources and the PGT revenue and cost model.

-Demand side factors reflecting the impact of increasing demands and complexity without additional funding such as legislative reform and changes in client expectations, awareness and demographics that will significantly impact the demand for services from the PGT.
+Demand side factors reflecting the impact of increasing demands and complexity without additional funding such as legislative reform and changes in client expectations, awareness of PGT services and demographics that will significantly impact the demand for services from the PGT.

 Supply side factors reflecting the impact of significant resource limitations to meet current strategic and operational objectives such as the impacts of legislative reform and increasing demand for services from the PGT.

-The following summarizes the most significant specific risks facing the PGT as identified and assessed through the ERM process and outlines some of the major mitigation strategies.
-This is a summary of specific key risks and does not describe all potential risks facing the PGT nor all of the related controls and mitigation strategies.
+The following summarizes the most significant specific risks facing the PGT as identified and assessed through the Enterprise Risk Management process in November 2015 and outlines some of the major mitigation strategies.
+This summary of specific key risks does not describe all potential risks facing the PGT nor all of the related controls and mitigation strategies.